hklages/node-red-contrib-sonos-plus/README.md

 - Comfortable selection of My SONOS radio stations from TuneIn, Amazon Prime by search string.
 - Supports TuneIn radio id to select and play radio stations
 - Provides many kinds of current song information: artist, title, media information and radio station name
-- Supports Sonos playlists: Can be inserted into queue
+- Sonos playlists and Amazon Prime playlists ready to play in queue
 - Uses the newest node-sonos api (2019-09-02T0722)

 ## Restrictions

 > When playing a radio station the commands next_song, previous_song may cause an error message as many stations do not support them.

-> Amazon, ... playlist can not yet be activated directly.

 ## Nodes